cryptoEstudiante/xbt-websocket-with-server/README.md

 ## Functionality

- The JavaScript client in Demo I gets real-time bitcoin price updates from a Bitfinex WebSocket server and displays the prices in a chart, as shown in the following graphic.<br><br>
+ The JavaScript client gets real-time bitcoin prices from a Bitfinex WebSocket server and displays the prices in a chart, as shown in the following graphic.<br><br>
 ![Foto of Web page.](images/web-page-price-update-small.png "The Web page with a chart that updates.")

 ## Known Issues
-This section provides information about known issues in Beta Version 1.
+This section provides information about known issues in Beta Version 1 of the demo.

-* **Insufficient Testing of the Client across the Spectrum of Mobile Device Sizes and Platforms.**
+* **Insufficient Testing of the JavaScript Client with Small Viewports**

-     * The CSS file of the client uses proportional sizing of Document Object Model (DOM) elements in rem units and Media queries to adapt the content to smaller viewport sizes (320px-768px in width).
+   * Code in the CSS3 file proportionally sizes the font and Document Object Model (DOM) elements
-       However, this code was not tested with all possible viewport sizes.
+     in rem units.
+Media queries in the CSS3 file style Web page elements.
+However, this CSS3 code was not tested extensively with small viewports (less than 768 pixels in width).

+* **No Testing of the JavaScript Client on the iOS Mobile Operating System**

-     * The client was not tested with all browsers for the iOS, Windows Mobile, and Android Platforms.
+   * The client was only tested with Safari on an OS X operating system.
-       There are about 25 different browsers.
-Many of the browsers use the same browser engine, such as WebKit.
-However, no attempt was made to categorize which browsers use the same engine to determine the extent of test coverage across browsers.
-The client was tested with the following browsers:
-       Opera, Internet Explorer, Edge, Chrome, Firefox, Konqueror, and Clicz.

-* **The Client Freezes when Run with Konqueror.**
+* **The JavaScript Client Freezes when Run with Konqueror, a Linux Browser**

-    The client does not draw the Web page chart.
+   * The Javascript client does not draw the Web page chart.
 It is not clear whether the script is even loading.